DK Conjecture for Some $K$-inequivalences from Grassmannians: Background on mutations and Borel-Weil-Bott

 \subsection{Borel-Weil-Bott Theorem}

-We will use the following special case of Borel-Weil-Bott (BWB) theorem repeatedly.
-Recall that for any non-increasing sequence of integers $(a_1, a_2)$, one can associate the $Schur$ $functor$ $\Sigma^{a_1, a_2}$.
+We will use the following special case of the Borel-Weil-Bott (BWB) theorem repeatedly.
+Recall that for any non-increasing sequence of integers $(a_1, a_2)$, one can get an associated $Schur$ $functor$ $\Sigma^{a_1, a_2}$.
 The readers can refer to section 2 of \cite{kuznetsov2008exceptional} for the general statement of BWB and relevant background. \begin{theorem}[Special case of BWB] For any integers $a_1\geq a_2$,

-if $1-N\leq a_1\leq -2$ or $2-N\leq a_2\leq -1$. \end{theorem} Also we will use the following projection formula frequently. \begin{lemma} For any integer $a$,
+if $1-N\leq a_1\leq -2$ or $2-N\leq a_2\leq -1$. \end{theorem} Also, we will use the following projection formula frequently. \begin{lemma} For any integer $a$,

 \end{lemma}